canonical/certification-docs/MAAS_Advanced_NUC_Installation_And_Configuration_Scripted.rst

 can use the MAAS web UI or launch ``maniacs-setup`` with the ``\-\-import-boot-resources`` (or ``-i``) option.

+Sometimes this process hangs.
+Typically, the boot images end up available in MAAS, but the script doesn't move on.
+If this happens, you can kill the script and, if desired, re-launch it with the ``\-\-update-point-releases`` (or ``-u``) option to finish the installation.

 When MAAS has finished importing boot resources, the script helps you import the point-release images used for certification;
 however, you are first asked which series you want to import::